More exercise, better sleep, less back pain.

 may not fully appreciate exercise.
 These lifestyle practices really do

 influence each other!
 The Chiropractic TRUhealthDR offers chiropractic care treatment plans

 to reduce back pain and advise our Colorado Springs chiropractic patients to

 incorporate these other practices to get the most out of the Colorado Springs

 back pain relief care offered via the treatment plan.

 Always looking to the research studies, The Chiropractic TRUhealthDR

-found that these studies support well the impact sleep has on pain perception and
+found that these studies explain well just how sleep affects pain and our

 restriction increases sensitivity to pressure pain.
 (1) So you need your sleep!